-Regardless of how you feel about the matter, you cant deny that Led Zeppelin has been involved with a number of plagiarism cases, in form or another.
-We should also keep in mind that these sorts of cases are extremely common.
+Regardless of how you feel about the matter, you can’t deny that Led Zeppelin has been involved with a number of plagiarism cases, in form or another.
+Also, we should also keep in mind that these sorts of cases are extremely common.

 Led Zeppelin and Plagiarism

 Both Plant and Page denied the claims.
 Eventually, Zeppelin came out on top in the lawsuit.
-Among other elements of their defense, singer-songwriter Robert Plant offered a detailed account of the incident that he said actually led to the writing of stairway.
+Amongst other elements of their defense, singer-songwriter Robert Plant offered a detailed account of the incident that he said actually led to the writing of “Stairway.”

 While Led Zeppelin has had several lawsuits and accusations brought against them over the years, they are not the only artists who have fought for or defended against plagiarism/credit claims.

 If you want a few more examples to supplement all of the Led Zeppelin stuff, you won’t have to travel very far.
 You can find successful suits/settlements, as well as unsuccessful suits.
 You can also find cases that were left unsettled, or ones that only existed in the form of allegation.
 A number of suits over the years have also been forgiven over time.

 For example, The Beatles 1969 track “Come Together” contains a line from a Chuck Berry song.
 Berry’s publisher sued, and songwriter John Lennon made a settlement that involved promising to record three songs from their catalog for his next album.
 Lennon failed to make good on this promise, and wound up having to pay a settlement.

 Oasis is a band that has had to defend itself in court (unsuccessfully) against various accusations.
 Most famously, a court awarded co-writing credit to musician-comedian Neil Innes, regarding similarities between Oasis’ “Whatever” and Innes’ “How Sweet to Be an Idiot.”